Scotland is every photographer’s wet dream. Scotland simply has everything from cliffs, green fields, white beaches and of course lovely whiskey!

 Karoline was not able to join me for this trip – so my good friend and hiking-buddy joined me.

-In Scotland they have a lot rain and bad weather, this means a lot of tourist and travellers chooses other destinations than Scotland… Perfect for us!
+In Scotland, they have a lot of rain and bad weather, this means a lot of tourist and travellers chooses other destinations than Scotland… Perfect for us!